 CAT provides an abstract integer type, bigint, to shield formalizations from the limited-size "integral" types in C++ (and from the resulting ambiguities: the size limits are compiler-dependent).
-Internally, CAT implements bigint via GMP, and GMP's overhead creates a considerable circuit slowdown, presumably increasing the risk that prediction errors will be missed.
-It is not easy to compare this risk to the risk of error arising from using, e.g., a 64-bit integral type for inner loops.
+Internally, CAT implements bigint via GMP, and GMP's overhead creates a considerable circuit\ slowdown.
 It is well known that languages can in principle make bigint much faster, with multiple code paths and range analysis to automatically replace bigint with a fast fixed-width type in most cases, but so far this has received less compiler support than analogous hoisting of bounds checks.